nginx/unit-docs/source/configuration.rst

        <configuration-listeners>`.

    * - :samp:`match`
-     - Object that defines the step condition.
+     - Object that defines the step conditions.

-       - If the request fits the :samp:`match` condition, the step's :samp:`pass` is followed.
+       - If the request fits all :samp:`match` conditions in a step, the step's :samp:`pass` is followed.

-       - If the request doesn't match a step, Unit proceeds to the next step of the route.
+       - If the request doesn't match a condition, Unit proceeds to the next step of the route.

        - If the request doesn't match any steps, a 404 "Not Found" response is